bobbingwide/oik-bwtrace/README.md

 * Improved support for tracing REST requests, with early detection of REST API calls
 * Fixes to logic broken by WordPress 4.7
 * Tested: With Gutenberg
-* Tested: With PHP 7.1 and 7.2
+* Tested: With PHP 7.1,7.2 and 7.3
-* Tested: With WordPress 4.9.6 and 5.0-alpha and WordPress Multsite
+* Tested: With WordPress 4.9.6 to 5.2.2 and WordPress Multsite

 See also: